-It is our pleasure to present to you "A Plan for Prescott Park."
+It is our pleasure to present to you "A Plan for Prescott Park".
 This master plan document is the culmination of over a year of effort and leadership by the Blue Ribbon Committee for the Prescott Park Master Plan.
 Thank you for entrusting us with this important work.

 The rejuvenation of this park is a legacy opportunity for the city, its residents and all who visit.
-We have had the pleasure of collaborating closely with the Blue Ribbon Committee whose guidance and representation on behalf of the City of Portsmouth has been clear and democratic.
+We have had the pleasure of collaborating closely with the Blue Ribbon Committee whose leadership and representation on behalf of the City Portsmouth has been clear and democratic.
 Throughout the project there has been a robust public engagement process that has shown an incredibly wide and deep passion for Prescott Park and all it represents to this community.
 We especially appreciate the commitment of those who fully engaged with the process, appearing at every meeting and articulating their concerns as well as their support for various plan developments.

-Amidst all of the conversation and debate there is clearly hope and optimism for the future of Prescott Park.
-You will find that in response to the input we received, a Park First Approach which confirmed the tenets of design.
+Amidst all of the conversation and debate there is clearly hope and optimism for the future of Prescott Park and all it brings to the City of Portsmouth.
+You will find that in response to the input we received, we developed a park first approach was established and this informed all of the tenets of design.

-Key design tenets helping to define the future of Prescott Park:
+This methodology fostered the creation of key design tenets to define the future of Prescott Park:

-- · A waterfront park for Portsmouth residents, workers, and visitors - A venue for the arts - · An opportunity for resilient design to mitigate the effects of climate change
+- A waterfront park for Portsmouth residents, workers, and visitors - A venue for the arts - An opportunity for resilient design to mitigate the effects of climate change

-We are proud of the work that has been accomplished by the Blue Ribbon Committee and believe that this master plan provides a strong framework with actionable outcomes for all future decisions and critical investments that are to be made within Prescott Park.
+We are proud of the work that has been accomplished by the Blue Ribbon Committee and believe that the master plan provides a strong framework with actionable outcomes for all future decisions and critical investments that are to be made within Prescott Park.